Octagon House — Laurens, South Carolina

 As modern as this home in Laurens may appear, it was actually built in 1859.
 Considered one of the first – if not the first – concrete houses in South Carolina, it is a remaining example of a structure designed and built by Zelotes Lee Holmes, a Presbyterian minister and educator from New York who made his way to the Columbia Theological Seminary in 1830.

-The lime, rock, and concrete house boasts walls between 12 and 15 inches thick, some bearing hollow passages to allow for cooling, as seen below.
+The lime, rock, and concrete house boasts walls between 12 and 15 inches thick.
+Some design quirks can be seen when touring through the home such as these hollow passages to allow for cooling.

 Each of the twelve rooms has a fireplace, as the materials of the walls allowed for one to be built anywhere in the house.
-The basement contains several rooms – also each with a fireplace – that were used as quarters for domestic slaves (see below photo) along with an an ice house.
+The basement contains several rooms – also each with a fireplace – that were used as quarters for enslaved people who lived and worked here along with an an ice house.

 In 1970, more than $200,000 of federal, state, and private funds were used to restore the home.
 However, those funds were instead raised to convert the home into its current use as an apartment building.